About

 It is not true that journalism finishes off a writer, as has so often been said — rather, just the opposite, so long as one leaves it behind soon enough,

 Hemingway said.
 I tend to agree with the man on matters regarding writing.
 He also thought that war is the one single experience that a writer needs.
-He, of course, couldn't know motherhood.

 Love,